danielballan/blog/source/_posts/2012-09-19-handy-code-for-corning-ites.md

 categories: notes
 tags: []
 ---
 Do you use Corning Credit Union?
 Does their website irritate you?
 Do you have nerd skills?
-Then [have I got something for you](https://gist.github.com/3750403).
+Then [you might like this](https://gist.github.com/3750403).